RoaringBitmap/RoaringBitmap/README.md

 * ``./gradlew assemble`` will compile
 * ``./gradlew build`` will compile and run the  unit tests
 * ``./gradlew test `` will run the tests
-* ``./gradlew checkstyleTest`` will check that you abide by the code style and that the code compiles.
+* ``./gradlew checkstyleMain`` will check that you abide by the code style and that the code compiles.
 We enforce a strict style so that there is no debate as to the proper way to format the code.

 IntelliJ and Eclipse